Yaadha Gaayli-gal-gu Mari-gu (Aboriginal and Torres Strait Islander Children's Day)

 2022

-This year’s theme is ‘My Dreaming, My Future’.
+The 2022 theme is ‘My Dreaming, My Future’.
 Our translation uses burruguu, the YR word for "time of creation, dreamtime," and the YR and GR word ngurrugu for "tomorrow" (from ngurru, "night"): Burruguu ngay, ngurrugu ngay.

 This has been added to the official SNAICC poster for us: